msbrasher/t1d_prs_implementation/ancestry_calibration/README - Ancestry Calibration.md

 # PRS Ancestry Calibration
 ### Overview
-This is an R-function to regress the effects of genetic principal components out of the mean and variance of calculated polygenic risk scores.
+This is an R-function to regress the effects of genetic principal components out of the mean and variance of calculated polygenic risk scores, based on methods from the eMERGE network.

+---

 ### Input & Output
 **Input**

 The function requires a data frame in R with at least a numeric column of PRS values and any number of columns of numeric genetic principal component values.
 The data frame can contain other columns, and columns can be in any order.

 **Output**

 The function will output a data frame that is the same as the input data frame, but with two additional columns appended.

-*calib1* = contains the PRS values with PCs regressed out of the mean *calib2* = contains the PRS values with PCs regressed out of both the mean and variance
+*calib1* = contains the PRS values with PCs regressed out of the mean

+*calib2* = contains the PRS values with PCs regressed out of both the mean and variance

+---

 ### Example
 ```